Sign in Sign up free

 Once retrieved, your page is parsed into a structural representation.
 AI search engines don't cite "your article" - they cite a passage from your article.
 Which passage gets cited is overwhelmingly determined by structure, not by content quality.
 The structural patterns below are not stylistic preferences.
 They map directly to the chunking, embedding, and passage-ranking pipelines AI engines use internally.

 Front-loading the answer.
-Kevin Indig analyzed 18,012 ChatGPT citations and found 44.2% of cited content pulls from the first 30% of the page.
-The P-value was 0.0 — this is not noise.
+An ALM Corp analysis of ChatGPT citations found 44.2% of cited content pulls from the first 30% of the page.
+The P-value was 0.0 - this is not noise.
 Content optimized for AI retrieval treats the first paragraph as the answer, not the preamble.
 The pattern matches the inverted pyramid from journalism: thesis first, supporting detail after.
 Our front-loading check evaluates whether the main answer is extractable from the first paragraph alone, whether the intro contains filler phrases ("In today's world…", "Many people wonder…"), and where the actual answer lives.
 A 60-word vague intro passes a length check and fails the AI citation test.

 Self-contained answer passages.
 Google's passage ranking, introduced in 2020, extracts and ranks individual passages from a page.
 AI engines do the same.
 Content with self-contained answer passages - sections that can be understood without reading the rest of the article - is cited roughly 3x more often than long-form narrative.
 The practical test: can each H2 section be extracted as a standalone answer to an implied question?
 If your sections lean on "as mentioned above" or unresolved pronouns ("this", "it") without nearby antecedents, AI engines cannot cite them safely and will skip you in favor of a competitor whose passages can stand alone.

 Semantic HTML hierarchy.
-A single H1, clean H2/H3 nesting, semantic landmarks (<article>, <nav>, <main>, <footer>), and proper list markup are not aesthetic concerns — they are how AI parsers segment your page into retrievable chunks.
-Heading-query match is one of the strongest passage-ranking signals: Authoritas measured a 41% citation rate for the page whose strongest heading most closely matched the query, falling off sharply for weaker matches.
+A single H1, clean H2/H3 nesting, semantic landmarks (<article>, <nav>, <main>, <footer>), and proper list markup are not aesthetic concerns - they are how AI parsers segment your page into retrievable chunks.
+A SE Ranking study covered by Search Engine Journal found sections of 120-180 words between headings generate 70% more citations than sections under 50 words - the heading hierarchy and section length together determine passage extractability.

 Heading question format.
 H2s phrased as questions - "How does X work?", "What is Y?" - dramatically outperform statement headings for AI citation.
 The match between a user query and a question-formatted heading is among the strongest passage-ranking signals our audit measures, which is why we treat heading question format as a HIGH GEO-impact signal with a –15 penalty when missing on article pages.